I am breaking my silence.*

-In this post, I am sharing a little bit about what I as a stepparent who stood up to my stepson’s abusive behavior.
+In this post, I am sharing part of my experience as a stepparent, who stood up to my stepson’s abusive behavior.

-For the sake of space, next week I shall follow up with several considerations for any stepparent who is dealing with emotional or physical abusive behavior in their blended family.
+For the sake of space, next week I shall follow up with several considerations for stepparents who are dealing with emotional or physical abusive behavior in their blended families.

 Last, this is not an exhaustive account of my experiences or what my husband and I tried as parents.
 I have shared the purpose of my breaking my silence.

 My stepson is extremely intelligent and creative.
-Masterful at the classical piano and performed in domestic and international competitions and makes friends easily.
+Masterful at the classical piano, he has performed in domestic and international competitions.
+He makes friends easily.
 He was a youth docent for a local museum and active in scouting.
-He has terrific wit, easy going, and loves for people to be included.
+He has terrific wit, is easy going, and loves for people to be included.
 He is the kind of person who lets you be yourself around him without judgment.
 I admire these qualities about him.
 I have learned much about God’s love through witnessing them.
 He has gone through a lot in life, and he keeps going.

 When he buys gifts, he is really thoughtful and intentional about it.